 The famous Salkantay Trek (or Salcantay Trek) is named among the 25 best Treks in the World, by National Geographic Adventure Travel Magazine.

-Apart from avoiding the crowds at the Inca Trail, the Salkantay Route offers a lodge-to-lodge trekking option.
-This is ideal for travelers looking for upscale hiking opportunities, without sacrificing a good night sleep or other comforts of luxury travel.
+Apart from avoiding the crowds at the Inca Trail, the Salkantay Trek with MLP offers a lodge-to-lodge trekking option.
+This is ideal for travelers looking for upscale hiking opportunities, without sacrificing a good night’s sleep or other comforts of luxury travel.

 Built according to eco-friendly practices, the lodges by Mountain Lodges of Peru ensure that guests will experience the wonders of the Peruvian landscape without negatively impacting its environment.